rfrelat/French_data_bias/README.md

-# Evaluate bias in the odonate datadase in France
+# Evaluate biases in the odonate datadase in France

 This repository contains code to analyze biases in the French odonate dataset.